 Purchase of 130 acres of second growth hardwood forest in Brown County.
 The property includes Brown Hill, a prominent ridge with views that extend for several miles.
 The northern boundary of the property is formed by the North Fork of Salt Creek.
 The property contains examples of five of the six major forest community types found in Brown County, including three types of dry-mesic.

-Acquisition of 19.5 acres of mature upland forest located within the city limits of Angola, containing approximately 4 acres of designated wetlands.
+Acquisition of 19.5 acres of mature upland forest located within the city limits of Angola, containing approximately four acres of designated wetlands.
 ACRES Land Trust will develop a primitive loop trail and small parking lot on the property to accommodate hikers and birdwatchers.
 This acquisition is located in Steuben County.

 Purchase of 84 acres of upland hardwood forest.
 The majority of the land is comprised of east, south and north facing slopes around an intermittent stream.
 The property is located in Owen County and will be managed as part of the Owen-Putnam State Forest.